yurizhuravel/simple-royalties-api/README.md

 - (2) 100
 - (3) 40

 `TODO Assumption: we need to persist it or notify someone or do something.
-Out of scope for this task, so just logging it out in the solution`
+Out of scope for this task, so just logging the client ID and total commissions amount in this MVP solution`
 </details>

 -----------